Dance / Movement Therapy and Counseling Program

 • Learning enrichment derived from interaction with students and faculty from other creative arts therapy disciplines.

-• Dance/movement therapy research guided by a multidisciplinary advisory committee.
+• Dance/movement therapy research and capstone project guided by a multidisciplinary advisory committee.